Cyber-Storm7/Auto-Mac-Changer/README.md

 ```bash
 python3 macchanger.py
 ```
-* To stop the script press Ctrl + C , and after stopping it type :
+* To stop the script press Ctrl + C , and now if you want to change your to the permanent on run :
 ```bash
 sudo macchanger -p eth0
 ```